PoTiwi/WebAssembler/README.md

 ### Step 3 - Run it in the browser

-Drop `wlbi.js` into your project.
-Then in your HTML:
+Drop `wlbi.js` into your project, then add this to your HTML:

 ```html
 <script src="wlbi.js"></script>